Faraz1243/OpenSourse-Static-Web-Templates/README.md

 https://github.com/Faraz1243/OpenSourse-Static-Web-Templates

-# Hacktoberfest
+# What is Hacktoberfest?
-What is Hacktoberfest?
 Hacktoberfest is a month-long celebration of open-source software by DigitalOcean that encourages participation in giving back to the open-source community.
 Developers get involved by completing pull requests, participating in events, and donating to open source projects.

 https://hacktoberfest.digitalocean.com/